Our knowledge of orthopaedics. Your best health.

 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions (cuts), rather than the larger incision needed for open surgery.
 This results in less pain for patients, less joint stiffness, and often shortens the time it takes to recover and return to favorite activities.

 Elbow arthroscopy has been performed since the 1980s.
-It has made diagnosis, treatment, and recovery from surgery easier and faster than was once thought possible.
+There are many nerves around the elbow which make elbow arthroscopy challenging.
+However, in conditions that are safe to treat with arthroscopic surgery, the procedure has made diagnosis, treatment, and recovery from surgery easier and faster than was once thought possible.
 Improvements to elbow arthroscopy occur every year as new instruments and techniques are developed.

 Anatomy